LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/something-great.md

 &nbsp;

-This is my laugther,
+This is all my laugther;

 life for some is gray.

 &nbsp;

-No need for looking
+No need to go for looking

 what I always take,

-the chance igniting
+the chance is here igniting

 is the time to wake,

 is the time to stand up,

+to wherever it hard felt.

+&nbsp;

+That is our north now,

-is the time to walk
+is time to walk out now.

-to wherever it felt like,

-now that is the north.